 Several laboratory tests may be performed in cases of known or suspected viral hepatitis to help diagnose and monitor patients.
-At Mayo Clinic, we utilize an algorithmic approach to testing that takes the guesswork out of test ordering to focus on proper test utilization, saving your institution time and money.
-These viral hepatitis-focused algorithms are developed collaboratively by physicians and laboratorians to assist with diagnosis, treatment, and monitoring
+Our algorithmic approach to viral test ordering focuses on proper test utilization, taking the guesswork out of test ordering, saving time and money.
+Developed collaboratively by physicians and laboratorians, our hepatitis-focused algorithms assist with diagnosis, treatment, and monitoring.

-In addition to our algorithmic testing approach, we offer a comprehensive test menu with more than 40 viral hepatitis-specific tests.
-Our test menu includes all aspects of testing, from screening to therapeutic-response monitoring, to ensure patients have the highest level of care.
+To complement our algorithmic test approach and ensure patients have the highest level of care, we offer a comprehensive test menu with more than 40 viral hepatitis-specific tests that includes all aspects of testing, from screening to therapeutic-response monitoring.

-Unique nucleotide sequences of 5’ noncoding (5’ NC), core, and NS5B regions of the HCV genome allow classification of the virus into 6 major genotypes or clades (1 to 6).
-In the United States, the most commonly encountered HCV genotypes/subtypes are 1a and 1b, followed by genotypes 2 and 3.
-Worldwide geographic distribution, disease outcome, and response to antiviral therapy differ among these genotypes.
+Unique nucleotide sequences of 5’ noncoding (5’ NC), core, and NS5B regions of the HCV genome allow classification of the virus into six major genotypes or clades (1 to 6).
+In the United States, the most encountered HCV genotypes/subtypes are 1a and 1b, followed by genotypes 2 and 3.
+Genotypes worldwide differ based on geographic distribution, disease outcome, and response to antiviral therapy differ.
 Therefore, reliable methods for genotype determination are important for proper selection of antiviral therapy and optimal patient management, including the use of direct-acting antiviral (DAA) drugs.

 Fill out the form below and one of our specialists will be in touch.